menu

 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Elderton is worth considering.

-Elderton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Elderton doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Elderton in 2018 was $34,287, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $137,148 for a family of four.
+The per capita income in Elderton in 2018 was $33,350, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $133,400 for a family of four.
 However, Elderton contains both very wealthy and poor people as well.

 The people who call Elderton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elderton residents report their race to be White.
-Important ancestries of people in Elderton include German, Irish, English, Slovak, and Italian.
+Important ancestries of people in Elderton include German, Irish, English, Italian, and Slovak.

 The most common language spoken in Elderton is English.
 Other important languages spoken here include Polish and Italian.